mttk/rnn-classifier/README.md

 #### Results

-Performance on test set after 5 epochs of the model with sample params:
+Accuracy on test set after 5 epochs of the model with sample params:

 |               |    SST    |    TREC   |    IMDB   |
 | ------------- |:---------:|:---------:|:---------:|